Where To Sell An Engagement Ring

 WP Diamond is a fast and secure way to sell your old engagement ring online.
 They also purchase estate jewelry, gold jewelry, and if you have a luxury watch laying around, they’ll buy that too!

 The process to get a quote and sell is much like the other online jewelry buyers.
-First you fill out an online information form, then you’ll receive an initial cash offer shortly afterwards.
+First you fill out a wp diamonds information form, then you’ll receive an initial cash offer shortly afterwards.
 If you would like to proceed, you can ship your diamond ring to their facility for a final appraisal.

 This is a no obligation process.
 If you reject their offer, DW Diamond will return your ring free of charge.
 If you accept their offer, payment will be made within 24 hours.